Experience-Monks/nyg/README.md

 ];
 ```

 The templates are passed through [markup-js](https://www.npmjs.com/package/markup-js).
 It is a full featured moustache template system.
 Please see the docs for all the things you can do with it.
 If you do not want to run the file contents through markup, simply pass `template: false` with the glob object.
 This defaults to `true`, so you will have to pass it in for every glob object you do not want parsed.
-It will still parse the input and out paths however, just not file contents.
+It will still parse the input and output paths however, just not file contents.

 In its simplest form, this is all you have to do to get the nyg generator running.